Jinggyu/Audio_Preservation_and_Restoration/README.md

 - This is a work sample of an audio Preservation and Restoration project I've done.
 - The following texts document all the Metadata and processing steps regarding the vinyl recording digitization and restoration.
-- Audio samples are in the folder.
+- Audio samples are available in the folder.
+Due to GitHub's file size limitations, only compressed (MP3) versions are included.
+Files prefixed with `RX_` denote restored versions.